pairshaped/curlingio-docs/docs/club-management/discounts.md

 ### Percent or Fixed Amount

-You can choose to make your discount a percentage of the amount of the item being discounts (league, product, or competition), or you can make it fixed amount.
+You can choose to make your discount a percentage of the amount of the items being discounted (league, product, or competition), or you can make it a fixed amount.
 Usually percentage based discounts are easier to manage, for example if you were running a multiple league discount, but your league had different prices.

 You can't specify both percent and fixed amount.